Everything you need to know about Ransomware

-Before we get in to everything you need to know about ransomware.
+Before we get into everything you need to know about ransomware.
 We need to know what it is.
 Ransomware is a type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid.
-The attacker demands a payment form the victim and promises to release access to the data when payment is made.
+The attacker demands a payment from the victim and promises to release access to the data when payment is made.

-here has been a huge increase in attacks.
+There has been a huge increase in attacks.
 Also, attackers are targeting businesses.
 According to 71% of ransomware attacks targeted small businesses, and have increased by 130%.
-While in the previous year, California lost more than $214 million dollars through cybercrime, with Texas and Flordia also losing more than $100 million dollars each.
+While in the previous year, California lost more than $214 million dollars through cybercrime, with Texas and Florida also losing more than $100 million dollars each.

 Many forms of cybercrime or malicious software exist such as a virus, malware, rootkits, spyware, worm, and trojans.
 Here I am going to focus on what Ransomware is and how is it used as by an attacker.

 According to the United States Cybersecurity and Infrastructure Security Agency (CISA) “Ransomware can be devastating to an individual or an organization.
 Anyone with important data stored on their computer or network is at risk, including government or law enforcement agencies and healthcare systems or other critical infrastructure entities.
 Recovery can be a difficult process that may require the services of a reputable data recovery specialist, and some victims pay to recover their files.
 However, there is no guarantee that individuals will recover their files if they pay the ransom.”